Gatene1/P2-Games/README.md

 - Upon navigating to the Minesweeper tab, the user is presented with an empty grid with bombs hidden randomly under tiles.
 - Each tile contains a number or a bomb, click the tile to reveal its contents.
+- If the tile contains a bomb, the user loses the game.
+- If the user reveals all the tiles without revealing any bombs, the user wins the game.
+- The user can reset the game by clicking the `Reset` button.
+- Right-click on a tile to flag it as a bomb.
-- When a number is revealed, the number equals the amount of bombs that are adjacent to that tile.
+- When a number is revealed, the number equals the number of bombs in the adjacent tiles.
-- When a bomb is revealed, game is lost and the player can click the `Reset` button above the playing field.
-- Game is won if all non-bomb tiles are discovered.

 ## Snake
 - This game will remain paused until the snake is moved.